-(a) Drainage Plan.
-No Regulated Earth Disturbance Activities within the Borough shall commence until after the Borough approves a Drainage Plan (see Article IV) which demonstrates compliance with this Chapter.
+- (a) SWM Site Plan.
+No Regulated Earth Disturbance Activities within the Borough shall commence until after the Borough approves an SWM Site Plan (see Article IV) which demonstrates compliance with this Chapter, unless the project qualifies for an exemption under § 25-104.1.
 DEP has determined that this Chapter meets State Water Quality Requirements as of January 19, 2005.
-Therefore, any approvals under this Chapter would satisfy the post-construction stormwater management requirements (as in effect on January 19, 2005) associated with an NPDES Permit for Stormwater Discharges Associated with Construction Activities.

-(b) Capture and Treatment Required.
+Therefore, any approvals under this Chapter would satisfy the post-construction stormwater management requirements (as in effect on January 19, 2005) associated with an NPDES Permit for Stormwater Discharges Associated with Construction Activities. - (b) Capture and Treatment Required.
 The entire WQv for the site area of a Regulated Activity shall be captured and treated.
+However, if the project qualifies for an exemption under § 25-104.1 and DEP allows a waiver or modification of any or all of the requirements of this § 25-301.3 in that situation, then the Borough may so waive or modify those requirements as allowed by DEP.